jgmalcolm/jgmalcolm.github.io/cv.md

    Burden Are Associated With Permanent Shunting In Patients With Aneurysmal Subarachnoid Hemorrhage: A Retrospective Case Control Study."
    American Association of Neurologic Surgeons (AANS) 2020.
-1. Laxpati, Malcolm, Gary.
+1. Laxpati, Malcolm, Refai, Gary.
 "Spinal arachnoid webs: The largest case series of an often missed diagnosis."
 American Association of Neurologic Surgeons (AANS) 2020.
 1. Malcolm, Howard, Greven, Campbell, Lamanna, Boulis, Gross, Willie.
    "Overlapping Functional And Stereotactic Surgery: A Retrospective Cohort Study Of 90-day Outcomes."